Jack Jacobs: Career regular season statistics

+Head coaching record

+Post NFL career

 In 1955, Jacobs was a scout for the Winnipeg Blue Bombers and later, was a coach for the London Lords of the Ontario Rugby Football Union (ORFU) for two seasons.
 He also worked as an assistant coach for the Hamilton Tiger-Cats, Montreal Alouettes and the Edmonton Eskimos.

 Jacobs was also an actor who played a professional football player in the 1948 movie, Triple Threat.
 Jacobs died in 1974 in Greensboro, North Carolina from a sudden heart attack.